Selling to a principal and a budget-constrained agent: The model

-The type is a pair of valuations $v \equiv (v_1,v_2)$, where $v_1$ is the value of the agent and $v_2$ is the value of the principal.
-We assume that the value of the agent is higher than that of the principal.
+The type is a pair of valuations $v \equiv (v_1,v_2)$, where $v_1$ is the value of the agent and $v_2$ is the value of the manager.
+We assume that the value of the agent is higher than that of the manager.
 So, the type space is

 For a vector of valuations $v = (v_1,v_2)$, the choice from any $X \subseteq Z$ is given by

 Note that if $Ch(X;v_2) \rhd_{v_1} Ch(X_b;v_1)$ is not true, then either $Ch(X;v_2) \sim_{v_1} Ch(X_b;v_1)$ or there exists an outcome $(a',t') \in Ch(X;v_2)$ such that $v_1 a - t > v_1 a' - t'$ for all $(a,t) \in Ch(X_b;v_1)$.\footnote{In the above definition $Ch(X;v)$ refers to a two-dimensional $v \equiv (v_1,v_2)$ but the second argument of $Ch(X;v_2)$ (and $Ch(X_b;v_1)$) is one-dimensional.
 This abuse of notation saves us from introducing a new notation.}